 I admit it: I’m a control freak.
 I like to plan everything that can possibly be planned and don’t like when something doesn’t go according to plan.
 As you can imagine, this makes me a ton of fun when it come to spontaneity and taking risks.
 The control freak in me did not want to leave the beer decision making to someone I didn’t know – what if I didn’t like the beer?

-Then I realized that it’s very rare for me to try a beer that I simple don’t like or can’t appreciate.
+Then I realized that it’s very rare for me to try a beer that I simply don’t like or can’t appreciate.
 There aren’t really any beer styles that I just do not like, but even for those styles I can still appreciate them within their style.
 The only type of beer I can’t enjoy is ginger beers, not because there’s anything wrong with ginger beers, but because I just don’t like ginger.

 The other reason holding me back from letting someone else choose my beer is not knowing what the person choosing my beer knows about beer.
 However, this fear was easily remedied by doing my experiment at a restaurant where I know from experience that the servers are well-trained in the beers they serve and are happy to help choose a beer: Mac’s Speed Shop.